GlitchyTriPod/Splatbot3/README.md

         -For example: '!addquote LET ME IN!!! -t let me in'.
         -What do triggers do?
 Read more in the Chaos Mode section.

+*!quote*
+    -Replies to your message with a random quote!
+        -Quotes are recorded on a per-server basis.

 **Chaos Mode**
 Chaos mode allows Splatbot to automatically respond to messages based on the trigger words added to quotes.
 CHAOS MODE CAN BE VERY ANNOYING.
 This is intentional.
 Please use it with discretion.